Code-Institute-Submissions/rockband-1/README.md

 HTML5 was used to construct the website
 CSS3 was used to add styling to the website, and customsisation of the frameworks and libraries listed below.

+#### Cloud9
+The IDE used to develop the website was Cloud9

+### GitHub
+GitHub was used to back up the code via a remote reposistory.

 #### Boostrap (jumotron, form, tables, card-decks, navbar, grid)
 https://getbootstrap.com/docs/4.3/getting-started/introduction/
 I used Boostrao to provide framework to key features and to save developer time.